by Jacob Dolson Cox, 1910

 A bad eminence in this respect was generally accorded to Kilpatrick, whose notorious immoralities and rapacity set so demoralizing an example to his troops that the best disciplinarians among his subordinates could only mitigate its influence.
 His enterprise and daring had made his two brigades usually hold their own against the dozen which Wheeler commanded, and the value of his services made his commander willing to be ignorant of escapades which he could hardly condone, and which on more than one occasion came near resulting in Kilpatrick’s own capture and the rout of his command.
 But he was quite capable, in a night attack of this kind, of mounting, bare-backed, the first animal, horse or mule, that came to hand, and charging in his shirt at the head of his troopers with a dare-devil recklessness that dismayed his opponents and imparted his own daring to his men.

-hen, the confirmed and habitual stragglers soon became numerous enough to be a nuisance upon the line of march.
+Then, the confirmed and habitual stragglers soon became numerous enough to be a nuisance upon the line of march.
 Here again, the difference in portions of the army was very marked.
 In some brigades, every regiment was made to keep its own rear guard to prevent straggling, and the brigade provost-guard marched in rear of all, arresting any who sought to leave the ranks and reporting the regimental commander who allowed his men to scatter.
 But little by little the stragglers became numerous enough to cause serious complaint, and they followed the command without joining it for days together, living on the country, and shirking the labors of their comrades.
-It was to these that the name “bummer” was properly applied.
+It was to these that the name “bummer” was appropriately applied.
 This class was numerous in the Confederate as in the National Army, in proportion to its strength, and the Southern people cried out for the most summary execution of military justice against them.
 Responsible persons addressed specific complaints to the Confederate War Secretary, charging robbery and pillage of the most scandalous kinds against their own troops.
-Their leading newspapers demanded the cashiering and shooting of colonels and other officers and declared their conduct worse than the enemy’s.
+Their leading newspapers demanded the cashiering and shooting of colonels and other officers and declared their conduct worse than the enemies.
 It is perhaps vain to hope that a great war can ever be conducted without abuses of this kind, and we may congratulate ourselves that the wrongs done were almost without exception to property and that murders, rapes, and other heinous personal offenses were nearly unknown.

 The great mass of the officers and soldiers of the line worked hard and continuously, day by day, in marching, in bridging streams, in making corduroy roads through the swamps, in lifting the wagons and cannon from mud-holes, and in tearing up the railways.
 They saw little or nothing of the people of the country, and knew comparatively little of the foragers’ work, except to enjoy the fruits of it and the unspeakable ludicrousness of the cavalcade as it came in at night.
 The foragers turned into beasts of burden, oxen, and cows as well as the horses and mules.
 Here would be a silver-mounted family carriage drawn by a jackass and a cow, loaded inside and out with everything the country produced, vegetable and animal, dead and alive.
 There would be an ox-cart, similarly loaded, and drawn by a nondescript tandem team, equally incongruous.
 Perched upon the top would be a ragged forager, rigged out in a fur hat of a fashion worn by dandies of a century ago, or a dress-coat which had done service at stylish balls of a former generation.
 The jibes and jeers, the fun and the practical jokes ran down the whole line as the cortege came in, and no masquerade in carnival could compare with it for original humor and rollicking enjoyment.